Which of the following molecules is an example of a chiral compou... | Channels for Pearson+

 1

 Understand the concept of chirality: A chiral molecule is one that cannot be superimposed on its mirror image.
-This usually occurs when a carbon atom is bonded to four different substituents, creating a stereocenter.
+This often involves a carbon atom bonded to four different groups.

+Examine the structure of benzene: Benzene is a symmetrical ring structure with alternating double bonds, making it achiral as it can be superimposed on its mirror image.

+Analyze ethane: Ethane is a simple alkane with two carbon atoms bonded to hydrogen atoms.
+It is achiral because it lacks a carbon atom bonded to four different groups.

 Watch next